Special Instructions

 God proclaiming in its thunder

-Jesus as the Son by Name!
+Jesus as his Son by name!

-Nations, cry aloud in wonder!
+Nations, cry aloud in wonder.
+Alleluia!

 This is God’s beloved Son!

-Law and prophets sing before him;
+Law and prophets fade before him;

-first and last and only One.
+First and last and only one,

 O God, on the holy mount you revealed to chosen witnesses your well-beloved Son, wonderfully transfigured, in raiment white and glistening: Mercifully grant that we, being delivered from the anxiety of this world, may by faith behold the King in his beauty; who with you, O Father, and you, O Holy Spirit, lives and reigns, one God, forever and ever.
 Amen.